-Outpatient hospital services

-We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.

-Covered services include, but are not limited to:

-- Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery - Laboratory and diagnostic tests billed by the hospital - Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it - X-rays and other radiology services billed by the hospital - Medical supplies such as splints and casts - Certain drugs and biologicals that you can't give yourself
+What you must pay when you get these services Services that are covered for you Outpatient hospital services \$475 copay per visit for surgery performed in an We cover medically-necessary services you get in the outpatient ambulatory surgical center department of a hospital for diagnosis or treatment of an illness (ASC) or in an outpatient or injury. hospital facility.
+Covered services include, but are not limited to: \$10 copay for lab tests.
+Services in an emergency department or outpatient clinic, \$50 copay for X-ray such as observation services or outpatient surgery services.
+Laboratory and diagnostic tests billed by the hospital \$295 copay for diagnostic Mental health care, including care in a partial-hospitalization radiological PET scan program, if a doctor certifies that inpatient treatment would services. be required without it • X-rays and other radiology services billed by the hospital \$295 copay for all other Medical supplies such as splints and casts